kaii-zen/xinomorf/README.md

 ### Firstly,

 `.tf` files are just passed through as they are.
 That's useful for painless incremental migration.
 Instead of having to convert everything at once, we can convert one file at a time and some never at all.
-Let's start with a `hello world` example; starting with POTF (Plain Old Terraform File):
+Let's start with a `hello world` example; starting with a POTF (Plain Old Terraform File):

 ```terraform
 # hello.tf